+Update 7/10/19.
 “Have you tried that crazy wrap thing?” is the slogan I kept seeing online when I started looking into the company called “It Works!”
 This is because It Works! started out as a company that sold toning wraps that were said to make people skinnier.
 Since then, the company has branched out and now sells all kinds of different supplements.
 In this review, I want to look at the It Works Advanced Formula Fat Fighter (with “carb inhibitors”) and see if it really burns fat or not.
-I also want to take a look at the It Works! company too, in case you were as curious as I was.
-Hopefully, by the end of this review you will have more information to help you do your own research, and have a better idea if the It Works Fat Fighter is right for you.
-Also see the reviews of ThermoFit as well as It Works Greens for more information.
+I also want to take a look at It Works! the company too, in case you were as curious as I was.
+Hopefully, by the end of this review, you will have more information to help you do your own research, and have a better idea if the It Works Fat Fighter is right for you.

 Who Makes It Works!